 Silymarin or milk thistle extract in a capsule is one of the best ways to take milk thistle for weight loss - especially if it is made from organic milk thistle.

 Morning, noon / lunch time or evening is not as important in taking milk thistle as taking it on an empty stomach is.
 My stomach is rarely empty, so I find it helpful to take milk thistle a half an hour before meals with a glass of room temperature water.

 Experiment with a capsule before one meal a day, increase to two and then to three times per day.
 I have found that the effect is quite subtle, but I seem to feel better on the 3x/d program - listen to your body!

-Milk thistle helps detoxify as fat is burned as well as helping the liver to do its job of metabolizing fats and carbohydrates as well as detoxifying better - I have seen it be a powerful adjunct to other weight loss plans - especially keto!
+Milk thistle helps detoxify as fat is burned as well as helping the liver to do its job of metabolizing fats and carbohydrates as well as detoxifying better - I have seen it be a powerful adjunct to other weight loss plans (such as what is suggested in this video series on how to improve your liver function)- especially keto!

 For a free ebook on keto, be sure to sign up for my newsletter!
 Included in the first email is the SLIM!
 Keto Reset ebook.
 It gives a simple explanation of what keto is, how and why it makes sense and how to implement it.

 I got my dad started on milk thistle almost thirty years ago.
 He still drinks "a few" beers daily and at 78 may still be in great health at least partially from milk thistle's hepatoprotective properties.
 That is one of the reasons I am convinced of its value.

 Another, more convincing proof is seeing that milk thistle is actually considered an essential nutrient in the process of liver detoxification in figure 2 of Reference 11.